-6.2.1 The laboratory shall agree to periodic laboratory inspections as required by the CCIL Certification Program Manager or his/her designate.
+6.2.1 The laboratory shall agree to biennial laboratory inspections or as required by the CCIL CPM or his/her designate.
 The laboratory inspections verify conformance of laboratory operations with the program requirements.
 The operations reviewed in the laboratory inspection include, but are not limited to the following:

 - Organization, management & personnel

-- Internal quality systems
+- Internal quality management systems

 - Equipment

 - Traceability & calibration

 - Facilities and environment

+- Demonstrations of all or selected test methods

+- Review of reports

 - Sub-contracting

-6.2.2 Inspections will take place when the laboratories are in operation.
-Disruption will be kept to a minimum and adequate notice will be provided to ensure that all key management and technical personnel are available and that testing can be viewed in progress.
-At the completion of the inspections, the Inspectors will provide the laboratories with a Conformance Report that outlines the results of the inspection.
+- 6.2.2 Inspections will take place when the laboratories are in operation.
+Disruption will be kept to a minimum and adequate notice will be provided to ensure that all key management and technical personnel are available, and that testing can be viewed in progress.
+At the completion of the inspections, the Inspectors will provide the laboratories with a Compliance Report that outlines the results of the inspection.

-6.2.3 Laboratory inspections have been set to provide for inspection for all new applicants as soon as possible in the first year with a minimum requirement of one inspection or subsequent audit for all participants every two years.
+- 6.2.3 Laboratory inspections are scheduled to provide inspection for all new applicants as soon as possible in the first year with a minimum requirement of one inspection or subsequent inspection for all participants every two calendar years.
+A satisfactory inspection is required prior to certification.

-6.2.4 Laboratories to be inspected are scheduled by the Certification Program Manager or on the recommendation of the Certification Program Administration Committee (CPAC).
+- 6.2.4 Laboratories to be inspected are scheduled by the CPM or on the recommendation of the Asphalt and Aggregates CPAC.